GLOBAL MARKETS-Fed easing plan spurs risk rally, dollar slips

 DOLLAR WEAKNESS

-The dollar index measured against a basket of currencies fell to its lowest level in over four months at 78.714 after the Fed's move.
+The dollar index measured against a basket of currencies fell to its lowest level in over four months at 78.729 in the wake of the Fed's move.
+Quantitative easing equates to printing money and dilutes the value of the dollar.

 The dollar's broad decline left the euro at a four-month high above $1.31, the latest in a string of technical and psychological levels it has cut through this week.